 Joyce Glasser reviews Elle (March 10, 2017)

 But Michèle is raped again.
 When, this time, she unmasks the intruder in the struggle, she makes no further efforts to tighten security.
 Instead she provokes her assailant to the extent that when he ultimately pays the price – though crucially not at Michèle’s hand – he sincerely asks, ‘why?’
 To him, (and he has a point), it is a game that Michèle, bored with the usual sado-masochistic sexuality, consented to play.
-There has been so much publicity surrounding this film, that most readers will know the identity of the handsome, well-off rapist (Laurent Lafitte), twenty years her junior.
+This is a spoiler, so if you have not seen all the publicity surrounding this film that gives away the rapists’s identity do not read on.
+The handsome, well-off businessman (Laurent Lafitte), twenty years her junior, is an unlikely rapist.
 He is married, ironically, to a beautiful, devout Catholic woman (Virginie Efira, Up for Love) who seems to hold the final trump card.
 Behind every man there’s a woman.

 But Michèle’s understandably fraught state of mind from the rape does not explain the rest of her conduct.
 This, Verhoeven and screenplay writer David Birke seem to suggest, is due to child abuse, and here’s where the psychological muddle sets in.

-Why Michèle does not go to the police is bound up with who she is: the daughter of a serial killer from Nantes whose name is linked with a photo of Michèle aged about 10.
-In the film (although not in the novel) it is suggested that she was an accomplice to his crimes.
-Her father will soon be up for parole and Michèle, who is still spurned by those who remember and recognise her, wants to avoid the cops and publicity.
+Why Michèle does not go to the police is bound up with who she is: the daughter of a serial killer from Nantes whose name is linked with a photo of Michèle aged about 10 and some suspect she was not a victim, but an accomplice.

-Michèle intentionally damages cash-strapped Richard’s car when she meets him for dinner and we are evidently meant to laugh at her childish abandon.
-No one is laughing, however, when she learns that Richard is seeing a young, single student (Vimala Pons), and sets about sabotaging that relationship.
-There is clearly more than a double standard in Michèle’s own affair with Robert (Christian Berkel) Anna’s husband.
+After attempting to sabotage Richard’s new relationship there is clearly more than a double standard in Michèle’s own affair with Robert (Christian Berkel) Anna’s husband.
 Given that Anna appears to be Michèle’s only friend, as well as her business partner, this affair – which is purely sexual – seems particularly sociopathic.

 Elle might have worked as a satire of nihilism, but it is not, as it is claimed, a tale of revenge.
 Michèle is not out for revenge on her assailant, and, given her lonely, destructive and self-destructive life, she has not been successful in revenging the damage done to her by her father.

 The intentional humour in the script and in Huppert’s often flippant reactions jars with the brutality of the rape scenes.
 The film is so well made, beautifully shot and compelling, that it seduces the viewer into believing we are watching something profound.
-But nothing in the film has any consequences.
-With no explanation at the end we see Josie, Vincent and Michèle as one big happy family.
-An office party in which Michele makes compliments her staff, and they applaud her.
-Richard takes the loss of his girlfriend in his stride and Irène’s death is due to natural causes.
-Anna, who seems to have a long term crush on Michèle, marches off arm-in-arm with her, as though Michèle has done her a favour in ending her marriage.
-They might be strolling through a grave yard in the final scene, but Michèle has steeled herself against fear and it seems, compassion.
+But nothing in the film has any consequences and all the relationships remain in tact, as though Michèle can get away with anything.
+She and Anna might be strolling through a graveyard in the final scene, but Michèle has steeled herself against fear, and it seems against, compassion.

 You can watch the film trailer here: